SvenGroot/Ookii.CommandLine.Cpp/docs/Tutorial.md

 }
 ```

-Now both commands share the `--path` argument defined in the base class, in addition to the
-arguments they define themselves.
-Note that `base_command` is not itself a valid command, because
-it's an abstract class (the `run()` method is still pure virtual), so trying to add it to the
+Because the base_command class cannot be used with the `command_manager` (and we don't want it to),
-`command_manager` would cause compilation errors.
-The `[no_register]` attribute tells the code
-generation script not to register that class.
+the `[no_register]` attribute was added.
+It tells the code generation script not to register that

-You can also do this without the code generation script, of course; you just have to make sure to
-call your base class constructor from the constructor of `read_command` and `write_command`, which
+class.

+In this case, you do not need to change anything about the constructors of the derived classes,
-the code generation script does for you.
+because the code generation script will automatically call the base class constructor.

 > The code generation script always calls the base class constructor; for this reason,
 > `ookii::command` also has a constructor that takes a `parser_builder`, but it's empty so there's
 > no need to call it when not using the script.

-If you apply other options to the `parser_builder` in the base class constructor, this is another
-way to share them between commands without having to use a `[global]` block or the
-`configure_parser()` method.

 ## More information